-Christen Mandracchia is a third-year PhD student.
-Her dissertation research will examine the history of Disney's Beauty and the Beast on Broadway.
-Her research interests include theatre history with an emphasis on creative labor, material culture theory, popular culture, and spatial dramaturgy.
+Christen Mandracchia is a fifth-year Ph.D. student.
+Her dissertation research investigates the contributions of theatre professionals to the period known in popular discourses as the “Disney Renaissance.”
+Her research interests include theatre history with an emphasis on creative labor, material culture theory, popular culture, and theatre architecture.

 As both a theatre scholar and practitioner, she has served as a director, designer, technical director, dramaturg, and production manager for various productions in Philadelphia and New York City.
 She recently served as the sound designer for the immersive project the Triumph of Isabella Experience here at UMD and at the Victoria and Albert Museum in London.

 Before attending UMD, she directed the award-winning off-Broadway premiere of Dorian Gray the Musical as part of the 2017 New York Musical Festival.
 Other highlights include serving as general manager for the play I Will Speak for Myself in the Edinburgh Fringe Festival in 2016.
 She served as a lighting designer for the multimedia dance concert ALT-Mode in the 2015 Central Park Summer Stage series, and for multiple Philadelphia Fringe Festival shows from 2011-the present.

 She is the founder of Golden Saga, where she uses her training as a historian and theatre-maker to empower organizations and individuals to tell their stories, in the most effective way possible.
 She has offered the gold-standard of storytelling in public relations for Covid-relief non-profits, animal rescue organizations, scholars, authors, local politicians, artists, theaters, and many more.

 - MA in Theatre, Villanova University

 Conference Presentations and Publications:

 - “’The Triumph of Isabella:’ Immersive Tourism as Performance Historiography” at ASTR, Nov 2019.